savonet/liquidsoap/doc/content/encoding_formats.md

 * `<format>` is either a string value (e.g. `"mpegts"`), as returned by the `ffmpeg -formats` command or `none`.
 When set to `none` or simply no specified, the encoder will try to auto-detect it.
 * `<codec>` is either a string value (e.g. `"libmp3lame"`), as returned by the `ffmpeg -codecs` command or `none`.
 When set to `none`, for audio, `channels` is set to `0` and, for either audio or video, the stream is assumed to have no such content.
+* `<option_name>` can be any syntactically valid variable name or string.
+Strings are typically used when the option name is of the form: `foo-bar`.
 * `%audio(..)` is for options specific to the audio codec.
 Unused options will raise an exception.
 Any option supported by `ffmpeg` can be passed here.
 * `%video(..)` is for options specific to the video codec.
 Unused options will raise an exception.
 Any option supported by `ffmpeg` can be passed here.
 * Generic options are passed to audio, video and format (container) setup.
 Unused options will raise an exception.
 Any option supported by `ffmpeg` can be passed here.